JakeTurner616/DiscordMovieBot/README.md

 - `/suggest <Genre>`
   - Suggests a random movie based on genre by calling an API.

-- `/aisuggest <Movie Title>`
-  - Suggests a similar movie given a movie title by calling the g4f API.

-- `/pick <Movie Title>`
-  - Adds user picks to a queue.

 - `/diceroll <[optional int]d[int]>`
   - Rolls dice based on user input and displays result.